nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 An ArrayList of meetings is initialized in the MeetingManager.
 Three methods that implement the meetings are also inside.
 - addMeeting: Add a meeting to the meeting list.
   ![](uml/images/AddMeetingCommandSequenceDiagram-Add_Meeting_Sequence_Diagram.png)
 - deleteMeeting: Delete a meeting in the meeting list by its index.
+The sequence diagram follows the same pattern as above.
-- printMeetings: Print all the meetings in the meeting list.
+- printMeetings: Print all the meetings in the meeting list.The sequence diagram follows the same pattern as above.

 When the user input a meeting command, the Parser will determine which command it is and return a command object.
 One of the meeting commands will be called from `AddMeetingCommand`, `DeleteMeetingCommand` and `ViewMeetingCommand`.